Brazilian Swimming Twins Bia & Branca Feres Are Twice As Nice In Daisy Dukes

 Other users didn’t even leave messages, instead using emoji, most commonly the fire or heart-eye face, to express their thoughts on the post.

 As befitting former swimmers, the two sisters also often post bikini pictures of themselves.
-A recent picture is a close up of the twins, both wearing black bikinis.
+A recent picture is a closeup of the twins, both wearing black bikinis.
 One sister is wearing a classic triangle top, with a knit scalloped design.
-Her long longs flow over her cleavage as she stares into the camera.
+Her long locks flow over her cleavage as she stares into the camera.
 Her sister wears a similar style, though hers is a rectangular style with shoulder sleeves.
 In also features a corset-inspired tie-up detail in the center.

 The shot earned nearly 8,000 likes and just shy of 270 comments.